Why Every Runner Should Keep A Running Log

 Strava

-Strava may be one of the most popular training apps for runners and cyclists.
+Strava may be one of runners and cyclists’ most popular training apps.

-Having an account is free, but you must upgrade to a subscription to be able to access certain features.
+Having an account is free, but you must upgrade to a subscription to access certain features.

-I use the free version of Strava and think it is a great way to keep a digital running log.
+I use the free Strava version and think it is a great way to keep a digital running log.

 • Why Every Runner Should Keep A Running Log 5